“We must protect the unprotected, care for the uncared for, and speak for the voiceless. We must give all animals a chance to live a life.”

 Farm Animals

-As I mentioned on the Planet Earth page, Our World In Data states more than 40% of the world’s deforestation is driven by the expansion of pastures for raising cattle.
-Losing land to raise farm animals also takes a toll on the biodiversity needed to keep us from feeling the effects of climate-related changes.
+As I mentioned on the Planet Earth page, Our World In Data states that more than 40% of the world’s deforestation is driven by expanding pastures for raising cattle.
+Losing land to raise farm animals also damages the biodiversity needed to prevent us from feeling the effects of climate-related changes.

 Habitat Fragmentation and Loss